U.S. Department of Energy - Energy Efficiency and Renewable Energy

 - EERE's GovDelivery account

-- DOE or national laboratory email servers
+- A DOE or national laboratory email server

 - Make sure they provide sufficient security to assure that people cannot "hijack" your list for their own mailings or cannot obtain your list from the mailing list provider.
 Ask how the list database is protected from hackers.
 At a minimum, list administrator functions should be password protected.
 Be sure to use a secure password.

-Ensuring Application Security
+Ensure Application Security

-GovDelivery meets DOE's cyber security requirements, and is pre-approved for use on EERE.
+GovDelivery meets DOE's cyber security requirements and is pre-approved for use on EERE.

-Designing for the EERE Identity
+Design for the EERE Identity

 We recommend that you follow these best practices when sending out email newsletters.

-Preventing Duplicative Content
+Prevent Duplicative Content

-Writing a Subscription Page
+Create a Subscription Page